-The class will be conducted by a panel chaired by at least two members of the Dance staff from Hunter School of the Performing Arts.
+Audition Process The group master class will be conducted by a panel chaired by at least two members of the Dance staff from Hunter School of the Performing Arts.

-Applicants will also learn and perform a short dance sequence and a short improvisation.
+Students will participate in a dance class, which will include floor work, centre work and progressions.
+It will also involve learning and performing a short dance sequence, a short improvisation and a short group composition.
 A prepared dance is not required and will not be included as part of the audition process.